tableau/extensions-api/docs/trex_create.md

    ```

 - In this file, you need to provide values for a few elements.
 Some key pieces are:
   - For `<dashboard-extension id=" ">` use reverse domain name notation to uniquely identify the extension (`com.example.extension.hello.demo`)
   - For `<source-location>` make sure that this specifies the URL of your web application.
 You must use the HTTPS protocol.
 The exception to this requirement is `localhost`, where you can use HTTP.
 For example, if you created a `HelloDemo` folder and want to host the file locally on your computer using port 8765, you might use: `http://localhost:8765/HelloDemo/HelloExtension.html`
   - The `<min-api-version>` element that specifies the minimum version of the Extensions API library that is required to run the extension.
   - For `<icon>` you must use a Base64-encoded icon.
 To use the default icon, copy and paste the `<icon>` example here, or copy one of the manifest files (`.trex`) from the samples.
   - Provide the `name` for your extension (`Hello Extensions!`).
 The manifest file can be localized, so provide the name (or names) in the appropriate `<text>` elements in the `<resources>` section.
 - After you have created the HTML and JavaScript files for your extension, you use this `.trex` file to add the extension to a Tableau dashboard.
 To do that, you drag the **Extension** object on to the dashboard.
-In the **Choose an Extension** dialog box, click **My Extensions** to locate and open the manifest file you just created.
+In the **Add an Extension** dialog box, click **Access Local Extensions** to locate and open the manifest file you just created.

-- For information about the manifest file and about adding version information, see the [Tableau Extension Manifest]({{site.baseurl}}/docs/trex_manifest.html).
+- For information about the manifest file and about adding version information, see the [Tableau Extension Manifest File](trex_manifest.md).

 ---

 ### Create your web app

 The web app you create controls and interacts with the Tableau dashboard objects.
-The web app consists of one or more HTML files (one is the minimum).
+The web app consists of one or more HTML files.
 You host this web app on a web server (the server specified in the manifest file).

 #### Create the HTML page